Mbelenga/Mbelenga/README.md

 # 💫 About Me:
-’m currently working on BookHub, an app where users can read, review, and rate different books.
+I’m currently working on BookHub, an app where users can read, review, and rate different books.
 I'm expanding it to include a social feature.
 I’m open to collaborating on Python-based projects, especially with Django as I’m just starting to learn it.
 I’m also diving into Node.js and excited to discuss backend development.
 Fun fact: I’m passionate about aviation!"

 ## 🌐 Socials: